Vistas

 at the same elevation as Mt.
 Wilson, 5675 feet (1730 meters).

 light from the Los Angeles basin.
-Luckily for SRO, there are
+Fortunate for SRO there are

 times when LA is blanketed by a marine-layer